"different by design"

 Other exterior notables are the front mounted oil cooler, which was a trend for '70 Japanese sports cars, and while it takes some getting used to; it sets the car apart.
 Next up is the hood mural, which is actually a wrap, and was done by Ron's favorite artist; Takashi Murakami.
 The fender mounted mirrors also tie into the Japanese look, and add even more detail to the build.

 Under the fiberglass hood, Ron's car is all business.
 A forged 351 Windsor rocking AFR 185 heads, Trick Flow R series intake, FRPP F303 cam, and Vortech V1 S trim supercharger put down nearly 600 horses to the pavement.
 Although the tune hasn't been dialed in, the car is already an absolute animal.
 The trans is a tried and true T5, as Ron is still working to complete the car, but a Tremec will be in its place shortly.

 Underneath, Ron's notch sports a Maximum Motorsports k-member, QA1 coil overs, Bear 14" brakes with six piston calipers, and rides on ultra meaty Toyo R888 tires, measuring 295/30/19 up front, and 325/30/19 in the rear.
 Consider the grip; handled.

 Like it or not, Ron has created a totally unique fox body build, that's a far departure from what most guys do.
-Seeing different ideas, and takes on a build is what keep the hobby fun, and interesting.
+Seeing different ideas, and creativity on a build is what keeps the hobby fun, as well as interesting.
 If everyone did the same thing, I would not have much to write about, and you wouldn't be reading this.
 So keep putting your own spin on your fox body, keep innovating, keep doing it "Different by Design".
 CR